nikkiii/embedhttp/README.md

 	//~ Add any request handlers
 	// static file handler (from jar's resources) : server.addRequestHandler(new HttpStaticJarFileHandler());
+    // static file handler (from jar's resources with path) : server.addRequestHandler(new HttpStaticJarFileHandler("/assets/http/"));
 	// static file handler (from filesystem) : server.addRequestHandler(new HttpStaticFileHandler(new File(".")));
 	//Or your own: